 No and hell no.

-The IBD says, look, uh we could cut the guzzling of gasoline in America, and we can do it by following the lead, not of the corn farmers, not even of the Brazilian sugarcane farmers, uh but Toyota.
+As the IBD, the Investors Business Daily, puts it, and they, by the way, this is the thinking person's Wall Street Journal, the IBD says, look, we could cut the guzzling of gasoline in America, and we can do it by following the lead not of the corn farmers, not even of the Brazilian sugarcane farmers, but Toyota.

 Because you know what?

-My son who owns one gets uh 45.
+My son who owns one gets 45.

-And uh so why isn't this technologically made available by the private sector approach the one we ought to be putting our chips on?
+And so why isn't this technologically made available by the private sector approach the one we ought to be putting our chips on?

-Is could it possibly be that Toyota is not organized by the United Auto Workers?
+Could it possibly be that Toyota is not organized by the United Auto Workers?

 Here's the bottom line.

-It isn't even i it doesn't even it's already amazing to me that Al Gore can say, uh China, you go ahead with your 2200 new coal-fired power plants, you go ahead scamming the Europeans with these phony uh credits on the uh on the on the greenhouse gas emissions.
+It's already amazing to me that Al Gore can say, China, you go ahead with your 2,200 new coal-fired power plants.

-That's enough to make you gag, but you know what?
+That's enough to make you gag.

-Twenty-nine of them are under construction globally.
+29 of them are under construction globally.

 India and China are going to build dozens of reactors.